American Sign Language: "touch"

 "Touched my heart."

 You can modify the meaning of this sign by changing the location.
-You use the right hand to "touch" your heart.
+You use the dominant hand to "touch" your heart.
 You start about six inches in front of your heart using the handshape shown above.
 Then jab your middle finger into your heart.
 The movement is relatively quick followed by a hold.
 Think of an arrow piercing your heart.

 DWELL-ON: